equinor/witsml-explorer/Docs/OAUTH.md

 # Authentication and Authorization in WITSML Explorer using OAuth2

 OAuth mode uses JWT authentication to keep track of the user.
 For information about OAuth2 authorization code flow see: [auth code flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).
-This mode allows the user to log in with their own credentials, or if roles permit use a `system-user`
+This mode allows the user to log in with their own credentials, or if roles permit use a `system-user`.

 ## Configuration
 Example `mysettings.json` file for API: